RedHatEdge/sps-2025/README.md

 1. SSH into the CoreOS node and run `sudo journalctl -f`
 2. Watch the oprtators come up: `watch -d "oc get co"`

+The cluster has baked-in manifests that will be deployed during the install - these should bootstrap GitOps, and link back to Gitea on IPC4.